There are many types of pleats, but the types below are the most popular and the most commonly used pleats.

 Tips on sewing pleats

 Always mark the pleats and sew.
 The pleat lines should be marked with chalk at the fold and center mark.
-You can draw 1 inch mark for this.
+You can draw 1-inch mark for this.

 Pin all the pleats – Use plenty of pins to pin the pleats together.Use the pins vertically.
 If there are two folds together as in an inverted pleat, use one each on either side o the folds.

 Press the pleats in place after pinning.
-Pressing will keep them in place and you will be able to sew neater pleats because of the crispier folds you get after pressing with a steam iron
+Pressing will keep them in place and you will be able to sew neater pleats because of the crispier folds you get after pressing with a steam iron.

-Basting stitches can be easily removed (use a stitch length of 4-5) and saves you lots of time you will be spending removing the stitches if somehow the pleats shifted despite of the pins.
+Basting stitches can be easily removed (use a stitch length of 4-5) and saves you lots of time that you will spend removing the stitches if the pleats shift despite the pins.
 The basting stitches should be done 1/4 inch from the fabric edge.